What is a connected vehicle?

 How will the pilot protect drivers’ privacy?

 Connected vehicles send and receive messages containing safety-related information such as vehicle location, heading and speed, but these messages do not identify the vehicle or the driver.
-The Tampa Connected Vehicle Pilot team is committed to protecting personal privacy.
+The THEA Connected Vehicle Pilot team is committed to protecting personal privacy.

 Will connected vehicle data be used by law enforcement?